PombertLab/SYNY/README.md

 - ALIGNMENTS:
 	- Pairwise minimap2 genome alignments in MAF, PAF and ALN formats
 - BARPLOTS:
-	- Barplots (in PNG format) generated from the minimap2 PAF alignments
+	- Barplots (in PNG/SVG format) generated from the minimap2 PAF alignments
 - CIRCOS:
 	- Configuration files for Circos plots
 - CONSERVED: